Mauin/RxFingerprint/README.md

 ### Encryption-and-decryption

 Usage of the Encryption and decryption features of RxFingerprint are very similar to simple authentication calls.
-For more details about the cryptography used and it's security, see [Cryptography](#cryptography)

 `RxFingerprint` supports encryption with both the AES and RSA encryption standards.
 They differ in the way the user needs to interact with their fingerprint sensor.
 For encryption and decryption the same `EncryptionMethod` should be used.
 Otherwise the encrypted data cannot be decrypted.